gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack stalked off,
 muttering under his breath.
-"You best come below and help me with the noodles," Aunt Naggie said, shooing Iffy toward the open hatch.
+"You come below and help me with the noodles,"
+Aunt Naggie said,
+shooing Iffy toward the open hatch.
-"That'll give him some time to calm down."
+"That'll give him time to calm down."

 "Yes auntie,"
 Iffy said,
 her voice only slightly shaky.
-Uncle Jack had never actually hit her---not really.
+Uncle Jack had never actually hit her---as simple-minded as the *Guinevere*'s core was, it would instantly report that to the Marines who doubled as Halley's police.
 But with each passing season,
-as the *Guinevere* slowly fell apart beneath them despite all of Iffy's hard work, his one-sided discussions of big deals and "if only" had turned into angry rants and sullen silences.
+as the *Guinevere* slowly fell apart beneath them despite all of Iffy's hard work, his one-sided discussions of big deals and "if only" had turned into angry tirades and sullen silences.
 She didn't know where she would go, and she couldn't bear the thought of leaving Aunt Naggie to face him alone, but Iffy knew that one day soon she was going to walk down the gangplank and never come back.
 One day, but not today.

-The *Guinevere*'s galley wasn't big enough for two people to work side by side, so Iffy sat at the little fold-down table and watched Aunt Naggie move with the efficiency of long practice.
+The *Guinevere*'s galley wasn't big enough for two people to do anything side by side except get in each other's way, so Iffy sat at its little fold-down table and watched Aunt Naggie work with the efficiency of long practice.
 Within minutes,
 two thinly-sliced onions sizzled in a battered ceramic frying pan while a pot of water came to the boil.
-A handful of ground mushrooms and a splash of soy sauce joined the onions, filling the air with a rich aroma that made Iffy's stomach growl again.
+A handful of diced mushrooms and a splash of soy sauce joined the onions, filling the air with a rich aroma that tightened the knot in Iffy's stomach.

-"You going to add a bit of the pepper?"
+"You going to add a bit o' the curry?"
 Iffy asked,
-turning a chopstick over and over in her hands.
+turning a pair of chopsticks over and over in her hands.

-"Best save that for some other day,"
+"That's for special occasions,"
 Aunt Naggie replied.
-She hefted a handful of noodles, added a few more, and dropped them into the pot.
+She dropped a thick handful of noodles into the pot, glanced at her foster daughter, and added a few more.

-Iffy put the chopstick back on the table and stretched.
+Iffy put the chopstick back on the table.
-"What about the other stuff?
-That jar Mrs. Sandhu gave me?"

-Aunt Naggie froze for a moment, then resumed her stirring.
-"That's not for cooking, *cho*.
-It's for my headaches."
+"When do we ever have special occasions?" she grumbled.

+Aunt Naggie glanced over her shoulder at Iffy again and smiled.
+"Any time I cook for just the two of us is special for me," she said fondly.
-She knocked bits of onion off her spatula into the frying pan and glanced over her shoulder at Iffy with a brittle smile on her face.
+She knocked bits of onion off her spatula into the frying pan.
-"Best we don't mention it to your uncle, all right?"
+"But best we don't mention that to Uncle Jack, all right?"

-"Sure," Iffy said.
+"Sure," Iffy said,
-Suddenly worried,
+feeling a knot in her chest to match the one in her stomach.
-she stood up and hugged her aunt from behind.
+She stood up and hugged her aunt from behind.
-"Everything aright?"
+"You know I wouldn't just leave you, don't you?"

-Her aunt's shoulders slumped.
+Her aunt's shoulders slumped slightly.
-She patted Iffy's arm with her free hand while stirring with the other.
-"Everything's fine, *cho*.
-It's just an old woman kind of thing.
-Nothing we girls need bother your uncle about.
+She moved the frying pan off the induction loop and turned around to wrap her arms around the young woman who had somehow grown so tall.
+"I know, *cho*," she said,
+kissing Iffy's shaved head.
+"But when your chance comes, you take it, aright?"
+She squeezed Iffy.
-Now, give me a hand with the pot."
+"Now, gi's a hand with the pot."

 A few minutes later,
 Iffy sat down with her back against the wheelhouse door and a steaming bowl of noodles in her lap.
-She bowed her head and said a brief prayer for her parents, then began scooping noodles into her mouth.
+She bowed her head and said a brief prayer for the olders she could barely remember, then began scooping noodles into her mouth.
-Not even the sound of her uncle grumbling belowdecks that there ought to be some affing tofu in the noodles could spoil the warmth spreading from her knotted belly.
+Not even the sound of her uncle grumbling belowdecks that there ought to be some affing tofu in the noodles could spoil the spicy sweet taste in her mouth or the slow fade of the knot in her belly.

-After the noodles were gone,
+When the noodles were gone
 she wiped the last drops of sauce out of the bowl with her thumb and licked it.
 The faint tang of machinery and oil from her unwashed hand barely registered.